beyond-all-reason/tachyon/docs/schema/user.md

 ## Updated

 Sent by the server to inform the client when subscribed users get updated in some way.
 The root object of each array element in `users` are partial, meaning only the elements present have changed, and anything missing is assumed to be unchanged.
+This event should be sent to a user when they login to inform them about their own user data.

 - Endpoint Type: **Event**
 - Source: **Server**